 Notice that SlideShare works very well for long tail keywords.
 Usually there is low competition for long tail keywords, and you can be sure that SlideShare has a higher power than most of the competitors.
 By using long tail keywords in the title of your presentations, you can easily reach the first place on the SERP.

-For example, many people search “How to get traffic from Facebook” on Google.
-That would be a good long tail keyword.
 Remember that the more specific your keyword is, the less competition there will be (but your presentation will get less traffic from Google if it reaches the first rank).

 1. Embed Your Presentation on Your Blog